joeywu63/financial_planner/deliverables/README.md

 #### Admin Usage
 NOTE: Before you use the admin page, please DO NOT delete any data that is currently there.
 We currently don't have a mechanism to confirm deletions.
-Only delete any data that you add to the system
+Only delete any data that you add to the system.

 1. To gain access to Admin functionality please Logout and login with user: lucas.m.gismondi@gmail.com pass: 1234abcd
-2. Click the Admin button on the top left of the screen
+2. Click the Admin button on the top left of the screen.
-3. To create an expense Type, scroll to the bottom of page and click 'Add Type', insert name and click submit, or click cancel
+3. To create an expense Type, scroll to the bottom of page and click 'Add Type', insert name and click submit, or click cancel.
-4. To edit an expense Type, click edit next to the Type you would like to edit, insert new name and click submit, or click cancel
+4. To edit an expense Type, click edit next to the Type you would like to edit, insert new name and click submit, or click cancel.
-5. To delete an expense Type, click delete next to the Type you would like to delete
+5. To delete an expense Type, click delete next to the Type you would like to delete .
-6. To create an expense Sub Type, scroll to the Type you want to add a Sub Type to and click 'Add Sub Type', insert name and click submit, or click cancel
+6. To create an expense Sub Type, scroll to the Type you want to add a Sub Type to and click 'Add Sub Type', insert name and click submit, or click cancel.
-7. To edit an expense Sub Type, click edit next to the Sub Type you would like to edit, insert new name and click submit, or click cancel
+7. To edit an expense Sub Type, click edit next to the Sub Type you would like to edit, insert new name and click submit, or click cancel.
-8. To delete an expense Sub Type, click delete next to the Sub Type you would like to delete
+8. To delete an expense Sub Type, click delete next to the Sub Type you would like to delete.
-3. To create an Expense, scroll to the Type/Sub Type you want to add an Expense to and click 'Add Expense', insert name and click submit, or click cancel
+3. To create an Expense, scroll to the Type/Sub Type you want to add an Expense to and click 'Add Expense', insert name and click submit, or click cancel.
-4. To edit an Expense, click edit next to the Expense you would like to edit, insert new name and click submit, or click cancel
+4. To edit an Expense, click edit next to the Expense you would like to edit, insert new name and click submit, or click cancel.
-5. To delete an Expense, click delete next to the Expense you would like to delete
+5. To delete an Expense, click delete next to the Expense you would like to delete.

 All changes are automatically saved